 Do you get Medicare coverage if you were approved for SSI only?
 No, disability applicants who are approved for disability through SSI only receive Medicaid coverage.

 Can you ever get Medicare if you get SSI?
-Medicare coverage for SSI recipients does not occur until an individual reaches the age of 65 if they were only entitled to receive monthly SSI disability benefits.
-At the age of 65, these individuals are able to file an uninsured Medicare claim, which saves the state they reside in the cost of Medicaid coverage.
-Basically, the state pays the medical premiums for an uninsured individual to be in Medicare so that their costs in health coverage provided through Medicaid goes down.
+SSI recipients can get Medicare coverage when they turn 65 (or if they have end-stage renal disease or if they're also approved for SSDI benefits—see below).
+At the age of 65, SSI recipients are able to file an "uninsured Medicare claim," which saves the state they reside in the cost of Medicaid coverage.
+Basically, the state pays the medical premiums for an uninsured individual to be on Medicare so that their state doesn't have to pay their health care costs through Medicaid.

 Some disability recipients are approved for both SSDI and SSI disability benefits.
 This arrangement is called getting concurrent benefits, and it usually happens if someone's SSDI payment is lower than the SSI maximum.
 Applicants who are approved for concurrent benefits can generally receive Medicaid for the first two years and then will become eligible for Medicare and have their premiums paid through Medicare Savings Programs.
 Applicants who are approved for concurrent disability benefits should ask a field representative at their local Social Security office about their Medicare/Medicaid eligibility.

 If the Social Security Administration (SSA) terminates your SSDI benefits because you've gone back to work and are making too much money, your Medicare benefits will eventually end.
 But you actually get to keep Medicare for 93 months (almost eight years) after your SSDI ends, including:

 The 93-month period begins after your 9-month trial work period and at the beginning of your "extended period of eligibility."